Captain Tom Moore’s daughter accused of using charity name to build spa pool complex

 July 2021: Family of Captain Sir Tom Moore intend to continue his legacy

-The daughter of war veteran Captain Tom Moore has been accused of using her father’s charity name to construct a spa and pool complex at her home.
+The daughter of war veteran Captain Tom Moore has been accused of using her father’s charity name for a spa and pool complex at her home.

 Hannah Ingram-Moore and her husband, Colin Ingram-Moore, informed local planners in their application that they wanted to build an office for The Captain Tom Foundation.
-However, the result was a 50ft by 20ft pool house complete with changing rooms, toilets and showers, The Sun reports.
+However, the result was a plan for a 50ft by 20ft pool house complete with changing rooms, toilets and showers, The Sun reports.

 In August 2021, following Captain Sir Tom Moore’s death in February, the Ingram-Moores noted that the space was “urgently required.”
 The annex, located in the garden of their home, was approved but a later application for the completion of the spa complex was refused in 2022.